Skip to content

 Dot (for .dot, .png, .svg, .jpeg, etc.) tree_to_dot

-Pillow (for .png, .jpg, .jpeg, etc.) tree_to_mermaid
+Pillow (for .png, .jpg, .jpeg, etc.) tree_to_pillow, tree_to_pillow_graph

 Mermaid Markdown (for .md) tree_to_mermaid

-Tree Export Customizations
+Tree Export Customisations

 While exporting to another data type, methods can take in arguments to determine what information to extract.